react-declarative/react-declarative/docs/other/onion-architecture-mobx.md

     │   PersonService.ts
 ```

-We should create basic services; I'll provide examples of some.
+We should create base services; I'll provide examples of some.
 They should be placed in the src/lib/base folder.

 1. **ApiService** : A wrapper for HTTP requests to the server, handling sessions and errors.